-- 1. Students who ride to school on the bus must ride home on the bus unless permission is given by the parents in writing or by a personal phone call to the building offices.
+- Elementary students who ride to school on the bus must ride home on the bus unless permission is given by the parents in writing or by a personal phone call to the building offices.
 A student who rides to any school sponsored activity must ride home on the bus unless permission is given by the parents to do otherwise. - Upon entering the school bus, students will immediately find their assigned seats.
 They will remain in their assigned seats.
 No one will be standing while the bus is moving. - 3.
 Two students in a seat must make room for a third when necessary. - 4.
 The last row of seats shall be used only when necessary, according to capacity. - 5.
 Use decent language.
 Loud boisterous talking or laughing which distracts the driver is prohibited. - 6.
 No snow shall be intentionally brought onto the bus. - 7.
-Every student will get on and off at the bus stop assigned.
-No other passes will be given. - 8.
+Students will be assigned a bus stop.
+The bus will be at the stop at the assigned time. - 8.
 No fighting, scuffling, pushing, tripping, or teasing shall be permitted on the bus. - 9.
 Nothing shall be thrown or otherwise propelled on the bus or through the windows. - 10.
 Do not stand or extend your head, arms, or hands out of the bus window.
-Do not move about or leave or enter the bus while it is in motion. - 11.
+Do not move about or leave or enter the bus while it is in motion - 11.
 There is to be no littering on the bus and if eating causes littering, the driver will suspend the eating privilege. - 12.
 No student shall open the emergency door without being directed to do so by the driver except in an emergency in which the driver is unable to do so. - 13.
 Knives, sharp objects, weapons, alcohol, tobacco, or other illegal substances are prohibited on school buses. - 14.
 Unreasonable conduct or any action that could endanger safe busing is not tolerated. - 15.
 Any students suspected of being under the influence or in possession of alcohol, drugs, or tobacco, or any illegal substance will be reported by the bus driver to the principal and the appropriate authorities will be notified. - 16.
 Students will be held responsible for the cost of repairs to any school bus. - 17.
 Refusal to obey these listed rules or any order given by the bus driver shall be sufficient cause for disciplinary measures to be taken (see below).